onqtam/headjack/docs/why/2_SYSTEM.md

 # SECTION: Appeals to authority & the information supply chain
 ██████████████████████████████████████████████████████████████████

+> "Blind belief in authority is the greatest enemy of truth." - [Albert Einstein](https://www.goodreads.com/quotes/10610-blind-belief-in-authority-is-the-greatest-enemy-of-truth)

 > "Appeals to authority run more of society than we realize: Who designs government policies?
 Experts.
 Who do journalists quote in newspapers?
 Experts.
 And who are these experts?
 Professors.
 Who funds these professors?
 The government.
 Who votes for the government?
 The public.
 Who educates the public?
 Professors and journalists.
 Oh.
 >
 > Balaji calls this the information supply chain: Stanford does a study which gets published in a peer reviewed journal, like [Nature](https://www.nature.com/) or [Science](https://www.science.org/).
 That study is then written about in the New York Times and becomes conveyed as truth.
 Finally, the U.S. Government then enacts some policy based broadly on that original study, claiming their action is based in science.